This page was last updated on 25 July, 2021.

 Detailed Travel Advisory

-3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 PCR test taken at most 3 days before departure from the first embarkation point; or

 Detailed Tourist Information

 Anyone traveling from COVID-19 affected areas must obtain a negative COVID-19 test result at least 72 hours prior to arrival in Palau.
 Passengers arriving from non-high-risk areas will be required to undergo 7-day mandatory quarantine in a designated government facility and will be tested for COVID-19 on days 1, 7, and 14.
 Passengers arriving from high-risk areas will be placed under mandatory quarantine for 14 days and tested on days 1, 7, 14, and 21.
 Read the Palau Government travel advisory (https://www.palaugov.pw/covid19advisory) for the latest information.

 Palau has not implemented widespread lock down or social distancing measures.
 The public is urged not to panic and to continue practicing public health measures to prevent respiratory infections.

 Restaurants and bars in Palau are open under social distancing regulations.
 Non-essential businesses and attractions in Palau have re-opened under social distancing measurements.
 Wearing face masks is not required in Palau.